 Get exclusive member benefits & effect social change.
 Join Today

-Your doctor might order the Tensilon test if he or she suspects that you have myasthenia gravis.
-You also may have the test to monitor your dosage of Tensilon or another anticholinesterase drug if you have already been diagnosed.
-Anticholinesterase drugs work by preventing the breakdown of acetylcholine in individuals with myasthenia gravis.
+Your doctor might order the Tensilon test if they suspect that you have myasthenia gravis.
+If you’ve already been diagnosed, they may also perform the test to monitor your dosage of Tensilon or another drug of a similar type, called an anticholinesterase.
+Anticholinesterase drugs work by preventing the breakdown of acetylcholine in people with myasthenia gravis.

-Symptoms that your myasthenia gravis has worsened, or you have overdosed on the medication include labored breathing and extremely weak muscles.
-The Tensilon test helps your doctor determine the proper course of treatment.
+Labored breathing and extremely weak muscles are symptoms that your myasthenia gravis has worsened or that you’ve overdosed on the medication.
+The Tensilon test helps your doctor determine the right treatment.

-Your doctor might set dietary restrictions or tell you to discontinue certain medications or supplements before the test.
-Let your doctor know exactly what medications you are taking, including herbs.
-Some can interfere with your test results.
+Before the test, your doctor might set dietary restrictions or tell you to discontinue your use of certain medications or supplements.
+Let your doctor know all of the medications you’re taking, including herbs.
+Some substances can interfere with your test results.

-The test will start with an intravenous (IV) needle into your arm or the back of your hand.
+The test will start with an intravenous (IV) needle placed in your arm or the back of your hand.
 A small amount of Tensilon will then be injected.
-Your stomach might feel upset or your heart rate will increase from the drug.
-Depending on why the test is being administered, it will proceed in different ways.
+Your stomach might feel upset or your heart rate might increase from the drug.
+Depending on why the test is being administered, the rest of the procedure will continue in different ways.

-If your doctor suspects you have myasthenia gravis, he or she will tell you to perform a repetitive movement to test your muscles.
-This may be:
+If your doctor suspects that you have myasthenia gravis, they’ll tell you to perform a repetitive movement to test your muscles.
+This movement may be:

-Each time you get tired, you will get another dose of Tensilon.
-You might get three or four shots of the drug.
-The doctor of nurse will note each time whether the shot revives your strength.
-If so, you may be diagnosed with myasthenia gravis.
-Your doctor might also administer another anticholinesterase drug called neostigmine (Prostigmin) to confirm the diagnosis.
+Each time you get tired, they’ll give you another dose of Tensilon.
+You might get 3 or 4 doses of the drug.
+Your doctor will observe whether the dose revives your strength each time.
+If it does, you may be diagnosed with myasthenia gravis.
+Your doctor may also administer another anticholinesterase drug, called neostigmine (Prostigmin), to confirm the diagnosis.

-If your doctor is trying to determine whether you’ve overdosed on Tensilon or if your disease is getting worse, he or she will inject a little Tensilon and see what happens.
-Depending on the results, you’ll be given an additional drug (either neostigmine or atropine) to stabilize you.
+If your doctor is trying to determine whether you’ve overdosed on Tensilon or if your disease is getting worse, they’ll inject a small amount of Tensilon and see what happens.
+Depending on the results, you’ll be given an additional drug, either neostigmine or atropine (Atreza), to stabilize you.

 Each of these procedures should take about 15 to 30 minutes.

 Your doctor should be able to tell you the test results right away.
-You will probably be put on anticholinesterase drug therapy if you are diagnosed with myasthenia gravis.
-However, your doctor might want you to take additional tests to confirm the diagnosis.
+You’ll likely be put on long-term anticholinesterase drug therapy if you’re diagnosed with myasthenia gravis.
+Your doctor might want you to undergo additional testing to confirm the diagnosis.

-If your doctor was trying to determine whether you overdosed on medication or if your condition has worsened, the test will immediately provide the answer.
-If an injection of Tensilon temporarily boosts your strength, the myasthenia gravis has gotten worse and you will need further treatment.
-If the Tensilon injection makes you even weaker, then you have too much anticholinesterase medication in your system.
+For determining whether you overdosed on medication or your condition has worsened, this test provides and immediate answer.
+If an injection of Tensilon temporarily boosts your strength, the myasthenia gravis has gotten worse and you’ll need further treatment.
+If the Tensilon injection makes you even weaker, then you might have too much anticholinesterase medication in your system.

-The Tensilon test is associated with a number of common side effects.
-Fortunately, these usually last for less than a minute.
+The Tensilon test has a number of common side effects.
+These usually last for less than a minute.
 Side effects include:

-If you continue to feel unwell, the doctor may give you an injection of atripone.
+If you continue to feel unwell, the doctor may give you an injection of atropine.
 This drug reverses the effects of Tensilon.

-In rare cases, the Tensilon test can have serious repercussions, such as breathing failure or abnormal heart rhythms.
-The test is performed in places where emergency resuscitation equipment is available because of this possibility.
+In rare cases, the Tensilon test can have dangerous outcomes.
+These may include breathing failure or abnormal heart rhythms.
+That’s why the test is performed in places where emergency resuscitation equipment is available.